vidup/mockit/README.md

 ## Usage with Zod

 You can use any Zod schema to create suppositions.
-This allows you to check if the mocked function has been called with specific types of arguments, or even with arguments that match a specific schema.
+This allows you to check if the mocked function has been called with specific kind of arguments, or even with arguments that match a more specific and limitative schema (like a positive integer, for example).
 You can also check that a mock has not been called.

 ```ts